Davisdavy/hero-sq/README.md

-# RepoSearch Me by Davis
+# HeroSquad by Davis

+# Description

+app that allows you to recruit a well-balanced team of superheroes (or any other character-type of your choosing).

 This project was generated with Java version 12.